 What can I put inside a hospital macerator?

-The only items that should be disposed of in a hospital macerator are:
+The only items that should be disposed of in a pulp macerator are:

 1. Single-use pulp products such as disposable bedpans, washbowls and urinals.
 Be careful which pulp you use, as pulp varies by manufacturer, with some manufacturers not using fully biodegradable materials or following strict quality standards.
 At Vernacare we have high quality standards, to ensure every product is safe and effective to use.